boshmaf/ionic-starter/README.md

 You'll find some of the configurations that I use to generate automatically-configured platform projects under `platforms/`.
 Notice that by default I whitelist all network activity.
 You might want to change that.
 Also, there are some basic Crosswalk configuration, which you might wanna consider in the future.

 ### `bower.json`
 You'll find my Bower hommies.
 Right now it's pretty minimal.
-I use Ionic and MomentJS and I install them under `www/lib`.
+I use Ionic and MomentJS and I install them under `www/lib/`.
 That's my vendor directory.
 It is specific in my resource file `.bowerrc`.
 Yep, that's that.

 ### Custom styles
-I use Sass and you can override Ionic's Sass or add your own under `scss` directory.
+I use Sass and you can override Ionic's Sass or add your own under `scss/` directory.

 ### App logic
 I'm an Ionic app, which means I use AngularJS.
 My frontend home directory is `www/`.

 ### Structure?
 You might notice that the styling and app logic directories are divided by features or components.
-There is always a `core` component that the app depends on, sometimes a number of independent `blocks` that are available to anyone, and finally components for application features.
+There is always a `core/` component that the app depends on, sometimes a number of independent `blocks/` that are available to anyone, and finally components for application features.

-*I generally like directories structured by feature or module, and my files by their features' or modules' functions.* For example, under `www/js/`, you'll find a directory called `login`, and under it you'll find some files implementing defintions for the feature's module, config, run, provider, factory, service, etc.
+*I generally like directories structured by feature or module, and my files by their features' or modules' functions.* For example, under `www/js/`, you'll find a directory called `login/`, and under it you'll find some files implementing defintions for the feature's module, config, run, provider, factory, service, etc.